HL7/davinci-pas/fsh/ig-data/input/pagecontent/regulations.md

 * Medicaid Integrity Program/Fraud and Abuse
 * Administrative Simplification

 This page summarizes the administrative simplification provision that implemented standard transaction and code sets, identifiers, security, and privacy rules across the healthcare industry.
+This page is informative and implementers should always consult the full regulations if they have questions/concerns.

 ### Administrative Simplification Requirements of HIPAA
 The major requirements of administrative simplification affect: